YerongAI/Office-Tool-docs/docs/usage/toolbox/office.md

 ## Change Office product owner

-Office 产品属于者指的是许可证的属于者，例如下图中的 *Yerong™ | NekoNeko*：
+The Office product owner refers to the owner of the license, as shown in the image below with *Yerong™ | NekoNeko*:

 ![Product owner](/images/en-us/product-owner.webp)

-直接设置新的名称时，Office Tool Plus 会尝试更改所有 vNext 许可证和 Office 传统许可证的名称。如果您需要单独更改某个许可证的名称，请按照以下方法进行。
+When setting a new name directly, Office Tool Plus will attempt to change the names of all vNext licenses and Office legacy licenses.
+If you need to change the name of a specific license individually, please follow the methods below.

 ::: warning Notice

-Office Tool Plus 无法识别您自行安装的 Office 传统许可证，因此您需要为安装的许可证单独设置名称。
+Office Tool Plus cannot identify Office legacy licenses that you have installed manually, so you need to set the name for the installed licenses separately.

 :::

 ::: details Change owner for vNext license

-第一步，获取 vNext 许可证的用户 ID。如下图所示，转到激活页面，在 Office 许可证列表中找到你想更改的许可证，然后点击`Copy user ID` 按钮。
+Step 1: Get the user ID of the vNext license.
+As shown in the image below, go to the Activation page, find the license you want to change in the Office license list, and click the `Copy user ID` button.

 ![Copy user ID](/images/en-us/activation/check-vNext-license.webp)

-第二步，回到工具箱，在`Change Office product owner`中按照以下格式输入 `[User ID]:[Name]`
+Step 2: Return to the toolbox, and in `Change Office product owner`, enter the following format: `[User ID]:[Name]`

-User ID 为刚才复制的用户 ID，Name 是你想设置的名字，例如：`bbbbxxx:James`
+User ID is the user ID you just copied, and Name is the name you want to set, for example: `bbbbxxx:James`

 ![Change product owner](/images/en-us/toolbox/change-license-owner.webp)

-填写完成后，点击`Set name`按钮，重启你的 Office 应用程序即可看到新的名称。
+After filling in, click the `Set name` button, and restart your Office applications to see the new name.

 :::

 ::: details Change owner for legacy license

-在部署页面查看您已安装的产品的 ID，例如 `ProPlus2021Volume` 或 `VisioPro2021Volume`。
+Check the product ID of your installed products on the deployment page, such as `ProPlus2021Volume` or `VisioPro2021Volume`.

-然后回到工具箱，在`Change Office product owner`中按照以下格式输入 `[Product ID]:[Name]`
+Then return to the toolbox, and in `Change Office product owner`, enter the following format: `[Product ID]:[Name]`

-Product ID 为产品 ID，Name 是你想设置的名字，例如：`ProPlus2021Volume:James`
+Product ID is the product ID, and Name is the name you want to set, for example: `ProPlus2021Volume:James`

-填写完成后，点击`Set name`按钮，重启你的 Office 应用程序即可看到新的名称。
+After filling in, click the `Set name` button, and restart your Office applications to see the new name.

 ::: warning Notice

-如果您自行安装了其他 Office 许可证并激活，请在上文中输入您安装的许可证的 ID，而不是已安装的产品的 ID。
+If you have manually installed and activated other Office licenses, please enter the ID of the license you installed in the above text, not the ID of the installed products.

 :::